Odyssey of the Seas: Description and design

 Odyssey of the Seas measures 1,138 ft and has a gross tonnage of 167,704, with 16 decks.
 The ship accommodates 4,198 passengers at double occupancy up to a maximum capacity of 5,510 passengers, as well as a 1,663 crew.
 There are 14 decks for guest use, 15 restaurants, 2 pools and 2,105 cabins.

 Her facilities include a Wave Loch Flowrider surf simulator, a rock-climbing wall, a skydiving simulator, swimming pools, an observation pod, bumper cars, basketball court, a solarium, a Spa and Fitness Center, a theater and a casino.

 Odyssey of the Seas was the first ship to include the large font for its logo on the side of the ship, representing the "bigger and bolder" Royal Caribbean.

 Incidents

-In April 2021 prior to the ship's inaugural sailing, a crew member was lost after they went overboard near Cyprus.
+In April 2021, prior to the ship's inaugural sailing, a crew member was lost after going overboard near Cyprus.
 After a search, the recovery mission was called off.

 Migrant rescue

 On 5 August 2024, the Hellenic Coast Guard flagged local vessels operating in the Mediterranean that a sailboat was in distress.
-The Odyssey of the Seas, enroute to Santorini, stopped to assist the vessel, later bringing on board 77 migrants who were in danger.
+The Odyssey of the Seas, en route to Santorini, stopped to assist the vessel, later bringing on board 77 migrants who were in danger.
 The Odyssey of the Seas missed their scheduled stop in Santorini to deliver the migrants to safety.